monktastic/hackmd/wip/podcast/evil-bullets-2.md

 With enough sensitivity, this can all be perceived directly.
 It's not just a wild theory.
 As far as I can tell, everyone who learns to pay close enough attention to their inner experience discovers this sooner or later.
 It may require meditation, psychedelics, or both.
 But the first time you see it, you will fall to your knees in agony over the heartbreaking horror of it all, and your secret role in it.

 This is impossible to communicate, but I'll try.
 You discover that you could _always_ perceive the deepest aspect of other people's minds; the part that only ever wants to be free of their parasite.
-But instead of helping it out, you gave it a knowing wink and shoved it further into hell.
+But instead of helping it out, you gave it a knowing wink and shoved it further in.
 It is as though you were smothering its secret cries for help by pretending not to recognize them as such.
-Recalling this still sends shudders down my spine.
+This is every bit as sinister as it sounds.
 The only solace is that we never wanted to act this way, and we always have another chance to set things right.

 Your enemy is not other people; it is the parasite within their minds.
 Yet it would be a mistake to run out and fight other parasites without doing some inner work first.
 Because to the degree that you are still under the sway of your own parasite, your distorted perception will _ensure_ that you will just be doing its evil bidding.
 You will end up encouraging more evil somewhere, somehow, in some way that you will be unable to perceive.